static-frame/static-frame/doc/source/articles/upgrade.rst

 <<U6>

 As much time is spent visually exploring the contents of ``Frame`` and ``Series``, StaticFrame offers numerous configuration options for displaying containers, all exposed through the ``DisplayConfig`` class.
-Specific types can be colored and type annotations can be removed entirely.
+Specific types can be colored or type annotations can be removed entirely.

 .. image:: https://raw.githubusercontent.com/InvestmentSystems/static-frame/master/doc/images/animate-display-config.svg